The application for the Flinn Foundation Seed Grants to Promote Translational Research Program is due at 5 p.m. Monday, Oct. 2, 2023.

 This program supports teams that include both scientists and clinicians affiliated with Arizona-based research institutions and/or health-care systems.
 Funded projects must focus on bringing new products and services to benefit patients.

-Stay tuned for details about the opening of the 2024 application or email Mary O’Reilly, Ph.D., Flinn Foundation Vice President, Bioscience Research Programs.
+For more information about the application process, email Mary O’Reilly, Ph.D., Flinn Foundation Vice President, Bioscience Research Programs, or Wiley Larsen, Flinn Foundation Program Manager, Translational Bioscience and Entrepreneurship.

 For a research team to qualify for the program: